Dr. A. Leonard Tuggy

 “A FAMILY DEDICATED TO SERVE”

-In our fight against COVID-19, Governor Pritzker has announced that all of Illinois entered “Phase 4” of restore Illinois on June 26th.
-We can now host gatherings of up to 50 people.
+In our fight against COVID-19, Governor Pritzker has announced that all of Illinois entered “Phase 4” of Restore Illinois on June 26th.
+In Phase 4 funeral homes may have gatherings of up to 50 people.
 This allows families to have more public visitations, memorials and services.

 Here is a great resource for families going through a loss during the coronavirus pandemic.